Aliases for CACNA1H Gene

 GeneCards Summary for CACNA1H Gene

 CACNA1H (Calcium Channel, Voltage-Dependent, T Type, Alpha 1H Subunit) is a Protein Coding gene.
-Diseases associated with CACNA1H include epilepsy, childhood absence 6 and childhood absence epilepsy.
-Among its related pathways are MAPK signaling pathway and L1CAM interactions.
-GO annotations related to this gene include scaffold protein binding and low voltage-gated calcium channel activity.
+Diseases associated with CACNA1H include childhood absence epilepsy and epilepsy, childhood absence 6.
+Among its related pathways are MAPK signaling pathway and Developmental Biology.
+GO annotations related to this gene include ion channel activity and low voltage-gated calcium channel activity.
 An important paralog of this gene is CACNA1D.

 UniProtKB/Swiss-Prot for CACNA1H Gene

 Voltage-sensitive calcium channels (VSCC) mediate the entry of calcium ions into excitable cells and are also involved in a variety of calcium-dependent processes, including muscle contraction, hormone or neurotransmitter release, gene expression, cell motility, cell division and cell death.
 The isoform alpha-1H gives rise to T-type calcium currents.
 T-type calcium channels belong to the "low-voltage activated (LVA)" group and are strongly blocked by nickel and mibefradil.
 A particularity of this type of channels is an opening at quite negative potentials, and a voltage-dependent inactivation.
 T-type channels serve pacemaking functions in both central neurons and cardiac nodal cells and support calcium signaling in secretory cells and vascular smooth muscle.
 They may also be involved in the modulation of firing patterns of neurons which is important for information processing as well as in cell growth processes